verifyica-team/verifyica/RELEASING.md

 - Start from the `main` branch.
 - Have push access to the remote tracked by `main` (or `origin` if no branch remote is configured).
 - Have `gpg` available locally because the Maven `release` profile signs artifacts during `verify`.
-- Have Maven settings configured for publishing to Maven Central.
+- Have `~/.m2/verifyica.settings.xml` configured with the `central` server credentials for publishing to Maven Central.

 ## Release